japkit/japkit/README.md

 - `@RuntimeMetadata` should be on every template class.
 It is again some ceremony of japkit.
 - The template implements the interface `SrcInterface`.
 This is a so called type function that means "use the type of the source here".
 The source is again Person in our example.
 So, the generated PersonDTO will implement the Person interface.
 - `@Field` tells to generate a field
-- Thr annotation value `src` is a JavaEL expression that defines the source the field is generated from.
+- The annotation value `src` is a JavaEL expression that defines the source the field is generated from.
 - `#{src.properties}` means "all properties of class Person", since Person was the src we started with.
 Since `#{src.properties}` is a collection, a field will be generated for every element in the collection, that is for every property of class Person.
  - Person is a [TypeElement](https://docs.oracle.com/javase/8/docs/api/javax/lang/model/element/TypeElement.html).
 So, in the JavaEL expression you have access to all properties of TypeElement.
 TypeElement does not have any property with the name "properties".
 However, "properties" is some convinient extension that japkit provides for TypeElements in EL expressions.
 - You can generate arbitrary methods with japkit, but getters and setters are so common, that there are convinient `@Getter` and `@Setter` annotations to generate the accessor methods for a field.
 They allow for some customization, for example fluent setters.
 But we don't use this feature here.